CSCC01/team_01-project/README.md

 The folder `software_process` records our process when developing the software.

 The folder `demo3` is our current tested web application.
-You can always see the latest version in certain branch (named by released date).
+You can always see the latest version in certain branch.

 ## Branch description
 `master branch` is what for release which has approved by clients.